Woods Hole Oceanographic Institution: History

+On 3 December 2007, Nathaniel Abraham, a Christian scientist who studied zebrafish, sued WHOI in the Federal District of Massachusetts for employment discrimination, alleging that he was fired in 2004 for rejecting evolution.
+It was dismissed on 3 April 2008 due to statute of limitations having passed for a 2006 complaint to the Massachusetts Commission Against Discrimination, but according to Eugenie C. Scott of the National Center for Science Education, he would likely have lost in court because "it is inconceivable that someone working in developmental biology at a major research institution would not be expected to deal intimately with evolution."

 On 3 April 2011, within a week of resuming of the search operation for Air France Flight 447, a team led by WHOI, operating full ocean depth autonomous underwater vehicles (AUVs) owned by the Waitt Institute discovered, by means of sidescan sonar, a large portion of debris field from flight AF447.